-I did not encounter major problems, was fortunate enough to have no injuries at all (not even blisters, chafing or a twisted ankle) and also all the gear held up well, nothing important was broken or lost.
+I did not encounter any problems, was fortunate enough to have no injuries at all (not even blisters, chafing or a twisted ankle) and also all the gear held up well, nothing important was broken or lost.
 I’m really surprised everything went so smoothly!

 Some of the highlights from my point of view were (just google for nice images, I will post mine when I’m home):

-- Half Dome (the cables are just insane)
+- Half Dome (the cables are just insane!)